 Looking at the Cannon + carbon alone after the cigarette extinguished, the VOCs dropped.
 Here is the data from one test:

-From there we can zoom out to include the time the cigarette was burning and the control fan-only condition.
+But maybe the VOCs would have just dissipated on their own?
+From there, we can zoom out to include the time the cigarette was burning and the test where we had just a fan (no filter).
 From there, it becomes clearer that the carbon was removing VOCs above and beyond just having a fan on.

 Averaging across all of the tests, the VOCs reached a maximum of about 1 ppm while the carbon was on.
 Without the carbon, VOCs reached 1.5 ppm.

 After the cigarette burned out, the Cannon cleared the air of VOCs in just over 15 minutes on average.
 Without carbon, the air still had VOCs after 30 minutes.

 Averaging over all of the tests, the carbon removed 38% of VOCs by the time the cigarettes burned out compared to the fan-only condition.
 The Cannon removed 68% after another 5 minutes and 100% by 20 minutes after the cigarettes burned out.